MChorfa/OWASP-Top-10-for-AI-Agents/README.md

 ## Acknowledgments
 Special thanks to all contributors who have dedicated their time and expertise to make this project possible, and to the organizations that have supported their participation in this important security initiative.

----

-*This document is maintained by the OWASP community and represents a collaborative effort to improve security in AI agent systems.*
+*This document will be maintained by the OWASP community and represents a collaborative effort to improve security in AI agent systems.*